 Airstream is also a distinctly American brand.
 They are not the only trailers made in the US but they are very proud of manufacturing their trailers in in America using American labor.
 They have been built in their Ohio factory since 1952.

 Other Fine Qualities

 Airstreams also have great tempered glass windows and lots of them.
-Cheaper trailers often have little port holes or small square windows that only open a little way.
+Cheaper trailers often have little portholes or small square windows that only open a little way.
 Airstreams have lots of big windows that open to get you as close to nature as possible without stepping outside the trailer.
-The breaks, axles, and wheels are also of very high quality compared to cheaper brands.
+The brakes, axles, and wheels are also of very high quality compared to cheaper brands.